 Episode 1: Baghdad, Iraq – A Generation At The Front Lines

 Along the way, he is introduced to doctors, professors, and electrical engineers working at the country’s major hospitals, universities and power plants, many of them working overtime 7 days a week trying to meet needs that are far beyond capacity amidst so much carnage.

 Stephan leaves Iraq changed – the young visionaries who have grown up at the epicenter of our generation’s most destructive conflict, possess an optimism and hope that is fearless and unstoppable.
-As we teeter at the edge of catastrophe, we must choose whether we listen to those who continue to divide us, or those who want change.
+As we teeter at the edge of catastrophe, we must choose whether we listen to those who continue to divide us, or youth like these who can bring us together.